danigold1020/asianam-191a-oceanpollution/README.md

 ![Wasted Opportunities About Page](./img/WO_about.png)

 ## Acknowledgements
-- This project was created as part of the AAS191A: Web Development and GIS for Social Change course at UCLA.
+- We created this project as part of the AAS191A: Web Development and GIS for Social Change course at UCLA.
-- Many thanks to Professor Albert Kochaphum for guiding us through every process and for being a great teacher!
+- We appreciate Professor Albert Kochaphum for guiding us throughout our project and for a meaningful quarter of learning!